 Questions on Garbage Collection.
 Implementation of HashMap (complete end to end).
-How to override hash method, equals method.
+How to override the hash method, equals method.
 String pool, immutability concepts.
 Inheritance concepts.
 Questions on Object class.
 Method overloading/overriding.
 Java OOP Concepts.

 Coding question: Find the running median.

-The two interviewers were very cool and I really had fun in answering and discussing the solutions with them.
+The two interviewers were very cool and I really had fun answering and discussing the solutions with them.